siberoloji/siberoloji.github.io/content/blog/2024-10-24-top-200-cryptocurrencies-list-sorted-in-market-cap.md

 url: /top-200-cryptocurrencies-list-sorted-in-market-cap/
 ---

-  As of 2024, there are over <strong>20,000 cryptocurrencies</strong> in circulation, based on data from platforms like CoinMarketCap and CoinGecko.
-This includes both major cryptocurrencies like Bitcoin and Ethereum, as well as a vast array of altcoins and tokens that serve various functions, from decentralized finance (DeFi) to non-fungible tokens (NFTs) and privacy coins.</p>
+  As of 2024, there are over ***20,000 cryptocurrencies***  in circulation, based on data from platforms like CoinMarketCap and CoinGecko.
+This includes both major cryptocurrencies like Bitcoin and Ethereum, as well as a vast array of altcoins and tokens that serve various functions, from decentralized finance (DeFi) to non-fungible tokens (NFTs) and privacy coins.

-  The cryptocurrency landscape is incredibly dynamic, with <strong>new tokens being launched daily</strong>—for instance, over 5,000 new crypto tokens were introduced each day in early 2024 alone.
-The rapid growth of this market highlights how diverse and evolving it is, offering solutions for many different industries and use cases, such as gaming, smart contracts, and cross-border payments.</p>
+  The cryptocurrency landscape is incredibly dynamic, with ***new tokens being launched daily*** —for instance, over 5,000 new crypto tokens were introduced each day in early 2024 alone.
+The rapid growth of this market highlights how diverse and evolving it is, offering solutions for many different industries and use cases, such as gaming, smart contracts, and cross-border payments.

-  For a more detailed list and to explore specific coins, you can visit trackers like <a href="https://coinmarketcap.com">CoinMarketCap</a> or <a href="https://www.coingecko.com">CoinGecko</a>, which continuously update and provide data on all cryptocurrencies, including their price, ma<strong>rket cap, and use cases.
-These platforms help users track both established and emerging tokens in real-time</strong>.</p>
+  For a more detailed list and to explore specific coins, you can visit trackers like <a href="https://coinmarketcap.com">CoinMarketCap</a> or <a href="https://www.coingecko.com">CoinGecko</a>, which continuously update and provide data on all cryptocurrencies, including their price, ma***rket cap, and use cases.
+These platforms help users track both established and emerging tokens in real-time*** .

 <!-- wp:table {"hasFixedLayout":false} -->